MrYsLab/pymata4/docs/python_install.md

   sudo apt-get install pip3-python
 ```

-You should them make sure you have the latest version by typing:
+You should then make sure you have the latest version by typing:
 ```python
 sudo pip3 install -U pip
 ```

-#### For All Othert Linux Distributions
+#### For All Other Linux Distributions

 Refer to your distribution's instructions.